NyboTV/TP_ETS2_Plugin/README.md

 Feel free to create a "Pull Request"

 If you have an Problem with my Script:
 I would appreachate if you create an "Issue" on my Github.
-But i can get Support on the
+But i can give Support on the TP Discord too ;)

 ## How to use